robindouglasjohnson/gruescript/readme.txt

 GRUESCRIPT

+Gruescript is a scripting language/online tool for creating point-n-click text adventures.
+For more information and full documentation, see the docs/gruescript.odt (LibreOffice format).

 'index.html' is the Gruescript tool.
 This is identical to the online version.
 It should run from your filesystem with no problems.

+The directory 'res' contains javascript and css.
+To make it easy for Gruescript to download the authored game (especially when running from the filesystem), only editor-specific code and styling is included in these files.
+The rest is embedded in index.html.

 The directory 'stuff' contains two files: